 Isaac’s Quarterly (IQ) is a socially concerned faith-based company founded by multimedia visual artist Pastor Isaac Scott to provide culturally representative aesthetics.

-IQ’s mission is to center the principles of God by fostering the transformative power of strategic arts engagement at every level from research and education to exhibition and performance.
-We use visual arts, graphic design, and popular media to promote spiritual wellness, artistic literacy, and responsible messaging.
+IQ’s mission is to center the divine principles of unlimited love for humanity by fostering the transformative power of strategic arts engagement at every level from research and education to exhibition and performance.
+We use visual arts, graphic design, and popular media to promote cultural representation, spiritual wellness, and artistic literacy.
 Pastor Isaac founded IQ on the belief that art is at the forefront of social change.
 We are committed to helping artists use each form of art to advocate for the advancement of equal human rights.
 IQ’s primary goal is to provide advantageous resources to artists abroad.
 We use the word or God, arts & media, and aesthetic literacy to educate, empower, and enable all people to lead successful and purposeful lives.
 IQ believes in supporting entrepreneurial strength amongst artists, ensuring that new and aspiring artists gain a degree of self-sustainability within their practice.

 HOW WE ARE ADDRESSING THE PROBLEM